Jobs

 In this example, if MyFlakyTask

-fails, it gets retried up to 5 times before being eventually marked as failed.
+fails, it will be retried up to five times before being marked as failed.

-When a job is submitted, it gets assigned a unique identifier.
-This identifier can be used to retrieve the job at any time.
+When you submit a job, it’s assigned a unique identifier that can be used to retrieve it later.

-method on the job client can be used.
+method on the job client to get a job by its ID.

 Visualization

-Sometimes it’s useful to visualize the execution of a job.
-Since the workflow orchestrator keeps track of the execution of all tasks in a job, including sub-tasks and dependencies, it’s possible to visualize the execution of a job as a graph diagram.
+Visualizing the execution of a job can be helpful.
+The Tilebox workflow orchestrator tracks all tasks in a job, including sub-tasks and dependencies.
+This enables the visualization of the execution of a job as a graph diagram.

-The following diagram displays the execution of a job as a graph.
-Each task is represented as a node in the graph, and the edges between nodes represent a sub-task relationship.
-The diagram also shows the status of each task, by using a color code.
+The following diagram represents the job execution as a graph.
+Each task is shown as a node, with edges indicating sub-task relationships.
+The diagram also uses color coding to display the status of each task.

 Task State | Color | Description |